OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getDailyCreatedAtHi:
 	Returns a JSON with the created_at date higher than provided date.

-/api/v1/getDailyCreatedAtBet:
+/api/v1/getDailyCreatedAtBetweenUser/{from}/{to}/{user_id}
-	Returns a JSON with the created_at date that's between two provided dates.
+	Returns a JSON with the created_at date that's between two provided dates by a specific user.

 	Example :
 	In postman create a request, get the following raw data in JSON format :